rsdoiel/opt/README.md

 		// from default_config and the first configuration file
 		// found in the search path list. console.log("Processed config: ", config);

+		// Now you can define your command line options and use optionWith()
+		// to modify the configuration read.
 	});
 ```